atang100/CardGame/README.md

 # CardGame

-Constructors/Insertion Operator are more or less complete but completely untested.
+Constructors/Extraction Operator are more or less complete but completely untested.
+Compiles at least

 ### Card Hierarchy (In-progress)
 - done?